An optimal lower bound for the low density Fermi gas in three dimensions: Introduction

-\textbf{Organization of the paper.} The paper is organized as follows.
-In Section \ref{sec: main and strategy} we will present the main results of the paper and we will highlight the main ideas of the proofs introducing the unitary operators we want to use to prove the ground state energy density asymptotics.
-In Section \ref{sec: useful bounds} we collect some useful bounds for the estimate of the error terms.
-Later in Section \ref{sec: conj T1} we conjugate the correlation energy via the first of the two quasi-bosonic unitary transformations.
-In Section \ref{sec: T2 conjugation} we conjugate the new effective correlation energy by the second quasi-bosonic transformation, which allows us to prove an optimal lower bound for the ground state energy density.
-Finally, in Section \ref{sec: number excit} we improve the estimate for the number of excitations outside the Fermi ball as a consequence of the energy density asymptotics.\\
+The relevant correlations are described in terms of pairs of fermions, one with momentum inside the Fermi ball and one outside it.
+For the low-density Fermi gas, this method was first developed in \cite{FGHP, Gia1}.
+Often referred to as the ``bosonization method'', it was originally introduced in the 1950s by Sawada and Brueckner, Gukuda, and Brout \cite{Sa, SBFB} in the context of high-density Fermi gases.
+More recently, it has been rigorously applied to both the low-density regime \cite{FGHP, Gia1, Gia2, LS3, LS4, GHNS24, CWZ24, GHNS25, CWZ25} and the high-density setting \cite{BNPSS, BPSS, CHN1, CHN2, CHN3, FRS} in the study of the ground state energy of fermionic systems. \\ \textbf{Organization of the paper.} In Section~\ref{sec: main and strategy}, we present the main results and outline the strategy of the proof, introducing the unitary transformations used to analyze the energy asymptotics.
+Section~\ref{sec: useful bounds} collects several auxiliary estimates needed to control the error terms.
+In Section~\ref{sec: conj T1}, we conjugate the Hamiltonian with the first quasi-bosonic unitary transformation.
+Section~\ref{sec: T2 conjugation} contains the second conjugation, which leads to an optimal lower bound for the ground state energy density.
+Finally, in Section~\ref{sec: number excit}, we derive improved estimates on the number of excitations outside the Fermi ball as a consequence of the energy asymptotics.\\

-\textbf{Acknowledgments.} The author thanks Christian Hainzl, Phan Thành Nam and Robert Seiringer for helpful discussions.
-Financial support from the Deutsche Forschungsgemeinschaft (DFG) -- Project-ID 470903074 -- TRR 352 is gratefully acknowledged.